Kligman Ingredient Evaluation

-What is Undecylenoyl Phenylalanine and how it works?
+What is Undecylenoyl Phenylalanine?

 Undecylenoyl Phenylalanine is a compound that includes amino acids and lipid residue, used in cosmetics and personal care products, specifically whitening formulas, to prevent skin cells from producing melanin pigmentation.
 Undecylenoyl Phenylalanine inhibits melanotropin, a melanin stimulator found in the skin.
 Melanotropin controls tyrosinase activity (tyrosinase being an essential enzyme in the production of melanin), melanin (eumalanin) synthesis and melanosome; therefore, by preventing the production of melanotropin, the pigmentation process is reduced or halted.